 Except as may be authorized by you, we use your Transfer Data in a way that is compatible with and relevant for the purpose for which it was collected.
 To the extent necessary for these purposes, we take reasonable steps to ensure that Transfer Data is accurate, complete, current, and reliable for its intended use.

-You have the right to access your Transfer Data held by us and you may correct, amend, or delete such Transfer Data, to the extent that it is inaccurate or, has been processed in violation of the Privacy Shield Principles, except where the burden or expense of providing access would be disproportionate to the risks to your privacy in the case in question or where the rights of persons other than the individual would be violated or as otherwise described in the GDPR or, as otherwise described in the Privacy Shield Principles.
+You have the right to access your Transfer Data held by us and you may correct, amend, or delete such Transfer Data, to the extent that it is inaccurate or, has been processed in violation of the Principles, except where the burden or expense of providing access would be disproportionate to the risks to your privacy in the case in question or where the rights of persons other than the individual would be violated or as otherwise described in the European Data Protection Laws, to the extent applicable, or, as otherwise described in the Principles.
 You may exercise this right of access to your Transfer Data by contacting us at the email address, telephone number or postal address provided in the “How to Contact Us” clause of this Policy.
-With respect to Processed Transfer Data, Volt Active Data will work with the applicable third-party controller to facilitate any right of access as described herein.
+With respect to Processed Transfer Data, Volt will work with the applicable third-party controller to facilitate any right of access as described herein.

 Recourse, Enforcement and Liability

-Volt Active Data uses the self-assessment method to verify the attestations and assertions made herein and to ensure that its privacy practices have been implemented as presented herein.
+Volt uses the self-assessment method to verify the attestations and assertions made herein and to ensure that its privacy practices have been implemented as presented herein.
 We’ll regularly review our continued adherence to these privacy obligations, and we’ll provide and maintain the independent mechanism specified in this Policy as a way to resolve complaints about our privacy practices.
-Further, Volt Active Data acknowledges its potential liability for misuse of your Transfer Data by Volt Active Data or its business partners, as further set forth in this Policy.
-Adherence by Volt Active Data to the Privacy Shield Principles and the above-set forth provisions regarding Transfer Data may be limited (a) to the extent necessary to meet national security, public interest or law enforcement requirements; (b) by statute, government regulation, or case law that creates conflicting obligations or explicit authorizations; or (c) if the effect of the GDPR or Member State law is to allow exceptions or derogations, provided that such exceptions or derogations are applied in comparable contexts.
+Further, Volt acknowledges its potential liability for misuse of your Transfer Data by Volt or its business partners, as further set forth in this Policy.
+Adherence by Volt to the Principles and the above-set forth provisions regarding Transfer Data may be limited (a) to the extent necessary to comply with a court order or meet public interest, law enforcement, or national security requirements, including where statute or government regulation create conflicting obligations; (b) by statute, court order, or government regulation that creates explicit authorizations; or (c) if the effect of the European Data Protection Laws, to the extent applicable, is to allow exceptions or derogations, under the conditions set out therein, provided that such exceptions or derogations are applied in comparable contexts.

 This Policy may be amended from time to time, including in order to ensure consistency and compliance with changes in statutory requirements or as otherwise required by the Company, so please review it frequently.
 Changes to the policy will be posted on our website and we recommend that you review the Policy to ensure you are aware of any changes made to it.